devisis/sandras-kitchen/README.md

 ## Introduction

 Sandra's Kitchen is a restaurant booking website aimed at providing a secure place for customers to make and manage bookings.

 # UX

+## Strategy

+I used an agile methodology when planning the project via the use of projects and issues.
+The latter used to create user stories which formed the main guide when building the project.

 ## External User Goal

-The customer wants to play book a table at a restaurant.
+The customer wants to book a table at a restaurant.

 ## User Stories